When to Issue a 1099: Everything You Need to Know

 To correctly prepare your Form 1099s based on IRS rules, use these seven easy steps.

 Confirm that you have the correct information for each contractor or vendor.
 Complete the W-9 form for each.
 Consider talking to each contractor to ensure no information has changed since they filled out the W-9.
 If they have not filled out a W-9 or if the information is missing, you are allowed to withhold 28 percent of their pay and send it to the IRS.

 You have to use specific forms picked up from the post office or IRS center; downloaded and printed versions are not allowed.
 You can also create your own 1099 forms using a software program such as QuickBooks, or order forms from your local office supply store.

 You'll need to write in your federal tax ID number, the contractor's SSN or EIN, and the amount of money you paid the contractor or vendor this year.
 If you withheld any state or federal income tax from these payments, fill in either box 4 or 11.
 Then complete the contact information forms.
 This must be done for every contractor you paid more than $600.
 That's why it makes sense to use financial software that can create these forms; you'll save time and lower the risk of error.

 4. Submit the Forms to Each Contractor

 Do so no later than Feb.
 1 to avoid IRS penalties.

 This form summarizes the totals from all your 1099 forms.
 Paper copies must be mailed no later than Feb.
 29 or online forms submitted no later than March 31.

 Save Copy C for your records.

 If you need help issuing 1099s, post your legal need to consult the experienced attorneys on UpCounsel's marketplace.
-We employ only graduates of programs such as Harvard Law and Yale Law who have an average of 14 years of experience representing companies like Google, Stripe, and Twilio.
+We employ only graduates of programs such as Harvard Law and Yale Law who have an average of 14 years of experience representing companies like Google, Menlo Ventures, and Airbnb.